 There are very lengthy incisions involved with body lifts, and there will be some pain as they heal.
 You will have prescription pain medication.
 You’ll also have swelling and there will be drains placed under the skin at specific locations to drain away any excess blood that may collect.

-What Are The Risks Involved With A Body Lift?
+What Are The Risks Associated With A Body Lift?

 These are major surgeries.
 In some cases, more than a single surgery session will be necessary to address all the sagging skin.
 All of the risks that are part of any surgery apply to body lifts: poor wound healing, reaction to anesthesia, excessive bleeding, infection, fluid accumulation, and fat necrosis.